 The Food Waste Reduction Initiative aims to provide useful information and tips to residents seeking ways to reduce their household food waste, pilot opportunities for community compost drop sites, elevate the message of food waste reduction, and model food waste reduction initiatives in city facilities.

-- Conduct food waste snapshot audits at city facilities, publish results
+- Conducted food waste snapshot audits at recreation and administration facilities

 City of Asheville Sanitation Division – information on recycling and waste reduction initiatives